atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`refNoshowFee` **<mark style="color:blue;">**string**</mark>

-Total refund fee in case of the strictest no show rules
+Total refund fee (for the most restrictive condition):

-If refNoshow = H, it should not be null
+If refNoshow = H, it should not be "null".

 ```
                    This value includes the refund fee and no-show penalty
 ```
 **`ruleList` Array<ruleList>**

 List of all rules.
 Inside the ruleList are detailed airline rules for time periods, while outside the ruleList are the strictest rules before and after Noshow.

 **`ruleId` **<mark style="color:blue;">**int**</mark>

-Internal field, can be ignored
+For internal use only.

 **`status` **<mark style="color:blue;">**string**</mark>